louismarcel90/Gatekeeper/README.md

 APIs are a company’s primary integration surface and attack vector.

-Gatekeeper mirrors how modern platform teams design internal infrastructure for regulated, security-conscious, and fast-growing organizations.
+Gatekeeper mirrors how modern platform teams design internal infrastructure for regulated, security-conscious, and fast-growing organizations